 For the record, let me tell you that None of these diamonds would make the cut to be purchase worthy if I were shopping for myself.

-At times, the Holloway Cut Adviser fails to eliminate diamonds that aren’t cut for the best optical performance.
+At times, the Holloway Cut Adviser fails to eliminate diamonds that aren’t cut for the best optical performance or have bad contrast patterning.
 This should come as no surprise since the tool itself is meant to be used as a weeding tool instead of a selection tool.

 I will attempt to explain in plain English on some of the limitations of HCA: